mmr/meteor-magic/README.md

 Under the hood it uses [Node.js](https://nodejs.org/), [Backbone.js](http://backbonejs.org/), [MongoDB](https://www.mongodb.org/) and [jQuery](https://jquery.com/).

-It is currently hosted and available at [Meteor](http://meteor-magic.meteor.com).
+It is currently hosted at [Meteor](http://meteor-magic.meteor.com).

 PS: please, do not be too judgmental of the code, this was written in one crazy afternoon (pure fun!) ;)